pletcher/Fall2025-IntroDH/README.md

 what you have learned.
 These short essays are meant to help you as you decide on your midterm and final projects.

-Think of the midterm project as the final project in miniature.
-This is a chance for you to experiment with a methodology or take the next logical steps with a lab.
-If it works, take the project even further for the final; if it doesn't, the final project gives you a mulligan. **Null results are valid here.**
+Think of the labs as the final project in miniature.
+These are opportunities for you to experiment with a methodology or take the next logical steps with a lab.
+If one works, take the project even further for the final; if it doesn't, the final project gives you a mulligan. **Null results are valid here.**